stivalaa/diversity_community/README.md

 The paper describes two models:

--
-Model 1: Extended Schelling model with mean similarity.
+- Model 1: Extended Schelling model with mean similarity.
 This model can be run with a command line such as: `mpirun --mca mpi_warn_on_fork 0 python ./physicaa2012-python-mpi/src/axelrod/geo/schelling/main.py F:1 ./lattice-schelling-meanoverlap-network/model end 500`

--
-Model 2: Extended Axelrod-Schelling model.
+- Model 2: Extended Axelrod-Schelling model.
 This model can be run with a command line such as: `mpirun --mca mpi_warn_on_fork 0 python ./physicaa2012-python-mpi/src/axelrod/geo/expphysicstimeline/multiruninitmain.py F:5 ./lattice-axelrod-schelling-nealnetwork-cpp-end/model end 500`

 ## Reference

 If you use our software, data, or results in your research, please cite:

-- Stivala, A., Robins, G., Kashima, Y., and Kirley, M., 2016, [Diversity and Community Can Coexist](http://onlinelibrary.wiley.com/doi/10.1002/ajcp.12021/abstract)Am.
+- Stivala, A., Robins, G., Kashima, Y., and Kirley, M., 2016, [Diversity and Community Can Coexist](http://onlinelibrary.wiley.com/doi/10.1002/ajcp.12021/abstract) Am.
 J. Commun.
 Psychol.57:243-254